 - All sessions count towards official lap times unless otherwise stated by either of the TT Directors (i.e. the official rules state the 1st session does not count unless otherwise stated)

 Exceptions to Enduro Rules

-- Section 2.4 (Races shorter than 6 hours): 1, 2 or 3 driver teams are allowed and will only pay the registration fees associated with the actual number of drivers.
+- Section 2.4 (Entry fees): Each driver will be responsible for their respective entry fee.
 NOTE (*Arizona Region drivers only*): If more than 1 driver is declared as part of the enduro team, a maximum of 2 drivers will receive local Arizona points for the respective car class being raced regardless of the number of laps driven by each driver.
 However, each driver must complete at least 1 lap to be eligible for the points associated with the enduro finishing position of the vehicle.

-- Section 4 (Classes): Standard NASA enduro classes will be used for official results however, all driver profiles who have “Arizona” selected as their home region will receive local Arizona region points for their regular NASA sanctioned class (Ex: ST1, PTC, 944 Spec, Honda Challenge, etc.).
-Separate results will be posted (location TBD) with Arizona based points.
+- Section 4 (Classes): Standard NASA enduro classes will be used for official results however, all driver profiles who have “Arizona” selected as their home region will receive local Arizona region points for their regular NASA sanctioned class (Ex: ST1, SM, 944 Spec, HC2, etc.).
 NOTE: Although only “Arizona” region drivers will receive local Arizona points in their respective non-enduro class, they will still be competing against any other competitors outside their region who may also be in their same class.

 - Section 8.1 (Pit Space): Equipment *MAY* be shared, pending the same equipment is NOT used to cover two cars at the same time.